webarthur/advanced-settings/README.md

 Advanced Settings for WordPress
 ===============

-This is an essential plugin for your WordPress websites:
+This is an essential plugin for your WordPress sites:

 - Manage Post Types
 - Disable The “Please Update Now” Message On WordPress Dashboard